Your rights and safeguards 2: Third party information notice

 But if the tribunal has approved the notice, you have the right to check that:

-- The application to the tribunal was authorised by a senior HMRC official
+• The application to the tribunal was made by an authorised HMRC officer

-- You have been asked for the documents/information and given a reasonable opportunity to make representations
+• You have been given a reasonable opportunity to make representations